leematos/Coinbase-Candlesticks/README.md

 This code has only been tested on OSX 10.9.

 Also included is an example nginx configuration that you could use to proxy API data through an nginx server.
-If you do use this nginx configuration be sure to update the candlesticks.html file to query your server and not 127.0.0.1.

 License
 ---